KevinHerklotz/eastereck/README.md

 <script src="https://github.com/KevinHerklotz/eastereck/dist/eastereck.min.js"></script>
 ```

-This adds the eastereck object to the global scope, so you can start an easter egg with `eastereck.functionname.start()`.
+This adds the eastereck object to the global scope, so you can start an easter egg with `eastereck.eastereggname.start()`.

 ## Usage